syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 You can specify the printer settings and page settings through the [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx# "") class.
 The [PrintDocument.PrintPage](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument.printpage%28v=vs.110%29.aspx# "") event should be handled to layout the document for printing.

-The following code snippet demonstrates how to print the Word document pages that have been rendered as an image:
+The following code example demonstrates how to print the Word document pages that have been rendered as an image:

 {% highlight c# %}
 [C#]

 int endPageIndex = images.Length;

-//Create new PrintDialog instance.
+//Creates new PrintDialog instance.

 System.Windows.Forms.PrintDialog printDialog = new System.Windows.Forms.PrintDialog();

-//Set new PrintDocument instance to print dialog.
+//Sets new PrintDocument instance to print dialog.

 printDialog.Document = new PrintDocument();

-//Enable the print current page option.
+//Enables the print current page option.

 printDialog.AllowCurrentPage = true;

-//Enable the print selected pages option.
+//Enables the print selected pages option.

 printDialog.AllowSomePages = true;

-//Set the start and end page index
+//Sets the start and end page index

 printDialog.PrinterSettings.FromPage = 1;

 printDialog.PrinterSettings.ToPage = images.Length;

-//Open the print dialog box.
+//Opens the print dialog box.

 if (printDialog.ShowDialog() == System.Windows.Forms.DialogResult.OK)

 {

-//Check if the selected page range is valid.
+//Checks whether the selected page range is valid.

 if (printDialog.PrinterSettings.FromPage > 0 && printDialog.PrinterSettings.ToPage <= images.Length)

 {

-//Update the start page of the document to print.
+//Updates the start page of the document to print.

 startPageIndex = printDialog.PrinterSettings.FromPage - 1;

-//Update the end page of the document to print.
+//Updates the end page of the document to print.

 endPageIndex = printDialog.PrinterSettings.ToPage;

-//Hook the PrintPage event to handle be drawing pages for printing.
+//Hooks the PrintPage event to handle the drawing pages for printing.

 printDialog.Document.PrintPage += new PrintPageEventHandler(PrintPageMethod);